BBC Television Shakespeare: Behind the scenes

-For this production, director David Giles chose to go with a stylised setting, which he referred to as both "emblematic" and "heraldic."
-The music was written by Colin Sell.
-Leonard Rossiter died before the show aired.
+For this production, director David Giles chose to go with a stylised setting.
+He viewed the first three acts as "emblematic" and "heraldic", and stressed this through the bright blue set of Acts 2 and 3.
+Giles saw the last two acts as "more realistic", and as a result the colours are more muted.
+The music for the production was written by Colin Sell.
+Leonard Rossiter died in October 1984, the month before the production first aired.

 The Prefaces to Shakespeare episode for The Life and Death of King John was presented by Emrys James who had played John in a 1974 RSC production directed by John Barton and Barry Kyle.
-The Shakespeare in Perspective episode was presented by chairman of the British Railways Board Peter Parker.
+The Shakespeare in Perspective episode was presented by the chairman of the British Railways Board Peter Parker.